-In addition to expanding the department’s digital capabilities, Tellitocci is best known on campus for successfully leading the College's rebranding efforts with the redesign of its athletic spirit marks and development of brand management guidelines.
+In addition to expanding the department’s digital capabilities, Tellitocci is best known for successfully leading the College's rebranding efforts with the redesign of its athletic spirit marks and development of brand management guidelines.
 As part of the rebranding effort, Tellitocci negotiated and obtained a contract with Nike to serve as the department's exclusive outfitter.
 His rebranding efforts have led to the highest licensing revenue in the College's history.

 In his two years as Assistant AD for External Affairs, Tellitocci led the external operations of the department including fundraising, marketing, media relations and alumni affairs.
 Tellitocci was responsible for a number of significant accomplishments within the department.
 He established ticket revenue and attendance records in multiple sports.
 The Red Fox Booster Club attained the highest membership total in its 30-year history.
-Tellitocci acquired and managed all corporate sponsorships resulting in a 47% increase in revenue in addition to signing Verizon Wireless and JetBlue Airways as national corporate partners.
+Tellitocci acquired and managed all corporate sponsorships resulting in a 47% increase in revenue in addition to signing Verizon Wireless and JetBlue Airways as corporate partners.
 He also oversaw the re-launch of Marist's official athletics web site, GoRedFoxes.com.
 Online merchandise sales increased by more than 250% with the improvement of the website's online store.

 In 2008, Tellitocci was instrumental in helping the College record the first sellout in the history of its women's basketball program.
 Marist was chosen as the conference's first NCAA "Pack the House" challenge champion and was one of only six schools in the country to sell out its "Pack the House" game.

-Prior to his return to Marist, Tellitocci worked for the New York Mets for two years as Associate Producer for Scoreboard and Entertainment.
+Tellitocci joined the Marist Athletics Department after working as the Associate Producer for Scoreboard and Entertainment at the New York Mets.
 In his role with the Mets, Tellitocci directed the pre-game presentation on the field at Shea Stadium for all Mets home games.
 Tellitocci acquired and supervised the pre-game entertainment, National Anthem singers, color guards, military flyovers and first pitch participants.
 He also created and executed the game-day script and timeline.